github/hackathons/TipsandTricks.md

 ### Contribution Guidelines

 If you have any new ideas you'd like to add to the Tips and Tricks document, please [open an issue](https://github.com/MishManners/GitHub-Hackathons/issues/new?assignees=MishManners&labels=add-tip%2C+documentation&template=AddNewTipsandTricks.md&title=%3Asparkles%3A+Request+to+add+tip+or+trick+to+documentation+%3Acrystal_ball%3A+).

+Ensure that your addition/change includes information that is useful for hackathon organisers.
+If your addition or change does not include enough information or is not geared towards hackathon organisers, then your change will probably not be included.